filipelsilva/RC-project/readme.txt

 As stated before, this project is split in two parts:

-- User, the client, which runs with the following parameters:
+- User, the client, which runs with the following (optional) parameters:

 ./user [-n DSIP] [-p DSport]
 	-n DSIP		IP address of the machine where the DS is running -p PORT		Port where the DS server accepts requests

-- DS, the server, which runs with the following parameters:
+- DS, the server, which runs with the following (optional) parameters:

 ./DS [-p DSport] [-v]
 	-p PORT		Port where the DS server accepts requests
 	-v			Verbose mode: outputs description of the received requests

+- Note: DSIP defaults to "localhost" and DSPORT defaults to "58013".
+Verbose mode is disabled by default.

 There are a number of commands that can be tested, involving user registration, user acess, group membership and message handling.
 Below is the list of